Customer segmentation and personalization go hand in hand for marketers.

 There are countless ways to segment customers.
 The key to success with segmentation marketing is to test early and often and constantly evaluate the effectiveness of your bucketing and messaging.

-Eventually, you’ll learn which segments are worth developing — ones that provide beneficial buyer insights and lead to high-converting messaging — and which aren’t: ones that lead to little or no ROI.
+Eventually, you’ll learn which segments are worth developing — in other words, ones that provide beneficial customer insights and lead to conversions — and which aren’t: ones that generate little ROI.

-Once you’ve gotten going with segmentation marketing, you can discover key customer trends — ones that will tell you if your clustering efforts are improving your digital marketing metrics.
+Once you’ve gotten going with segmentation and used the approach to bolster your marketing campaigns and real-time messaging, you can discover key customer trends — ones that will tell you if your clustering efforts are improving your digital marketing metrics.

 Routine customer segmentation analysis can help you unearth new and potentially eye-opening patterns about customers’ behavior.
 This, in turn, can inform how you market to certain segments.